 And keep in mind that no one makes pilgrimage alone.
 Sharing belongings is commonplace among pilgrims.

-So, how does one optimally clothing on pilgrimage?
+So, how does one optimally pack clothing on pilgrimage?

 The key to the answer is to bear in mind that it’s a pilgrimage, not a vacation or an hike.
 Simplicity is the byword.

 So is penance.
 But not the kind anyone has to look for.
 In other words, if you keep your needs simple, anticipating the penances that inevitably come, you will find the pilgrimage much more fulfilling.